vishnupriyanr/AI_ML/README.md

 This repository contains the code for the AI and ML project.

+Run finalCode.py
+The other files are process python files
+The final results are in images t4_fig_1.png and t4_fig_2.png Get datasets from here: https://www.robots.ox.ac.uk/~vgg/data/flowers/102/

 What happens in the code, quick jist:

 Load the dataset.